 An updated version of the Partnership's Plan will be published each year, as well as:

 The Lake District National Park Partnership is currently in the process of reviewing the Partnership's Plan.
 This new Partnership Plan will set out how the partners with work together to proactively and effectively manage the Lake District as a National Park and as a prospective World Heritage Site.
 The Plan will provide the overarching strategy for the Lake District, setting out what is special, what results we're aiming for and our approach to making these results a reality.
-The Partnership have been working hard on producing a draft of this, using a wide range of current and shared awareness of what's going on and what matters.
-Soon we want to share this with you and hear your thoughts too.
-Please note therefore that a full six week public consultation is planned from 3 November 2014 to 18 January 2015.
+This document was subject to a public consultation from 3 November 2014 to 18 January 2015.
+The Partnership is now working hard to finalise this document in order to meet a deadline for submission to UK Government in June 2015, as part of the World Heritage Site Bid.
+The draft documents related to this can be seen on the Partnership meetings page.

 CD copies of The Plan are available for £5 including postage and packing.
 Please call 01539 724555, email firstname.lastname@example.org or write to: